 In February 2019, 387 Veterinary Centre was voted UK Vets of the Year for the fifth year running, as well as being recognised as 39th Best Business overall nationwide.
 Both awards were through nationwide polls run by The Best Of franchise to find businesses that customers really love.
 On a local level, the Best of Walsall have also recognised our outstanding customer feedback with a Gold Standard Award.

-387 Veterinary Centre have featured prominently in the prestigious national Petplan Veterinary Awards over the last 3 years.
-Hailed as the Oscars of the veterinary world, Rachel Duncan, our Practice Manager, is a finalist for this year’s Practice Manager of the Year Award.
-Winners will be announced at a gala evening on the opening night of British Small Animal Veterinary Association (BSAVA) Congress in April.
-Rachel was runner up for the same award in 2018.
+387 Veterinary Centre has featured prominently in the prestigious national Petplan Veterinary Awards over the last 3 years.
+Hailed as the Oscars of the veterinary world, Rachel Duncan, our Practice Manager, was announced as winner of Practice Manager of the Year 2019 this April, and was also a finalist for the award in 2018.

 Additional past achievements also include being recognised as Best Veterinary Team 2016 (UK) and an additional award for Excellence in Customer Service (UK) in Global Health and Pharma Magazine’s annual Animal Health Awards.
 The judges rewarded our innovative approach to delivering all-round excellence, our dedication to being at the forefront of change in small animal practice, our strategies for setting ourselves apart from the competition and how we support pet owners and pets.
 We’ve also been ‘Highly Commended’ in the Veterinary Marketing Association Awards, and were winners of the first ever Heart of Pet Blood Bank Host Venue Award.
 Pet Blood Bank UK is a charity which provides a national canine blood bank open to all UK veterinary practitioners.
 387 Vets has acted as a host venue for the Pet Blood Bank Team since 2012 as well as proactively promoting and recruiting canine blood donors for the charity.
 To find out more about Pet Blood Bank UK and whether your dog could be eligible to become a life-saver click here.